facelessuser/coloraide/docs/src/markdown/compositing.md

 /// new | New in 4.0
-A new `layer` method was added which uses a more intuitive name and aligns with how how multiple colors are handled in other similar APIs such as `average()`, `interpolate()`, etc.
+A new `layer` method was added which uses a more intuitive name and aligns with how multiple colors are handled in other similar APIs such as `average()`, `interpolate()`, etc.
 ///